Wayne Taliaferro

 Strategy Director

-Earlier in his career, he worked in K-12 education as a coordinator and analyst at D.C.
+He also served as a data consultant for Collegiate Directions, Inc., as a coordinator and analyst at D.C.
 Public Schools, and as a graduate intern in the Office of Research, Planning, and Accountability at Providence Public Schools.